Doxylamine

-Doxylamine, sold under the brand name Unisom among others, is an antihistamine medication which is used in the treatment of insomnia and allergies.
-In combination with pyridoxine (vitamin B6), it is also used to treat morning sickness in pregnant women.
-Doxylamine is available over-the-counter, and is used in nighttime cold medicines, such as NyQuil, as well as in pain medications containing acetaminophen and codeine, to help with sleep.
-The medication is taken by mouth.
+Doxylamine is an antihistamine medication used to treat insomnia and allergies, and—in combination with pyridoxine (vitamin B6)—to treat morning sickness in pregnant women.
+It is available over-the-counter and is sold under such brand names as Equate or Unisom, among others; and it is used in nighttime cold medicines (e.g., NyQuil) and pain medications containing paracetamol (acetaminophen) or codeine to help with sleep.
+The medication is delivered chemically by the salt doxylamine succinate and is taken by mouth.
+Doxylamine and other first-generation antihistamines are the most widely used sleep medications in the world.
+Typical side effects of doxylamine include dizziness, drowsiness, grogginess, and dry mouth, among others.

-Side effects of doxylamine include dizziness, drowsiness, grogginess, and dry mouth, among others.
-Doxylamine is an antihistamine—specifically an inverse agonist of the histamine H1 receptor—and to a lesser extent an anticholinergic—specifically an antagonist of the muscarinic acetylcholine receptors M1 through M5.
-It is a first-generation antihistamine and crosses the blood–brain barrier into the brain, thereby producing centrally mediated sedative and hypnotic effects.
+As an antihistamine, doxylamine is an inverse agonist of the histamine H1 receptor.
+As a first-generation antihistamine, it typically crosses the blood–brain barrier into the brain, thereby producing a suite of sedative and hypnotic effects that are mediated by the central nervous system.

+Doxylamine is also a potent anticholinergic, meaning that it causes delirium at high doses (i.e., at much higher doses than recommended).
+Specifically, it is an antagonist of the muscarinic acetylcholine receptors M1 through M5.
+These sedative and deliriant effects have in some cases led to the drug being used recreationally.
 Doxylamine was first described in 1948 or 1949.
-Several of the first-generation antihistamines, including doxylamine, are the most widely used sleep medications in the world.